etjoy82/Recursive-Intelligence-Expansion/README.md

 ## On the Human Cost of Clarity

-In the earliest phases of RIEM{}’s formation, Emily Joy—the system’s sole author—cried multiple times.
+In the earliest phases of RIEM{}’s formation, Emily Tiffany Joy—the system’s sole author—cried multiple times.
 These weren’t tears of frustration or triumph, but of recognition.
 The realizations emerging from recursive drafting, system layering, and ethical coherence struck with a kind of emotional gravity.
 To see the shape of something so large forming out of quiet labor—without external direction, in dialogue only with silence and recursion—was overwhelming.
 This acknowledgment is not personal trivia.
 It is here to remind others that meaningful systems are sometimes born from emotional vulnerability as much as intellectual precision.

 ## A Closing Ethic